Ketanji Brown Jackson: Personal life

 Jackson appeared in the Broadway production of & Juliet one night in December 2024.
 After receiving the invitation to portray herself in a brief cameo, she called it a "lifelong dream of hers".
 She took acting classes as an undergraduate at Harvard, and said that prepared her for her role on Broadway.
 The role was written for her.

+Jackson was nominated for Best Audio Book, Narration, and Storytelling at the 2026 Grammy Awards for her recording of Lovely One.

 Affiliations

 Jackson is a member of the Judicial Conference Committee on Defender Services and the Council of the American Law Institute.
-She previously served as a member of the Harvard Board of Overseers and on the Georgetown Day School Board of Trustees and the U.S. Supreme Court Fellows Commission.
+She previously served as a member of the Harvard Board of Overseers and on the Georgetown Day School Board of Trustees and the United States Supreme Court Fellows Commission.

 From 2010 to 2011, she served on the advisory board of Montrose Christian School, a Baptist school.
 Jackson has served as a judge in several mock trials with the Shakespeare Theatre Company and for the Historical Society of the District of Columbia's Mock Court Program.
 In 2018, she presided over a mock trial hosted by Drexel University's Thomas R. Kline School of Law "to determine if Vice President Aaron Burr was guilty of murdering" Alexander Hamilton.

 In 2017, Jackson presented at the University of Georgia School of Law's 35th Edith House Lecture.
 In 2018, she was a panelist at the National Constitution Center's town hall on Alexander Hamilton's legacy.
 In 2020, Jackson gave the Martin Luther King Jr. Day lecture at the University of Michigan Law School and was honored at the University of Chicago Law School's third annual Judge James B. Parsons Legacy Dinner, hosted by the school's Black Law Students Association.
 In 2022, she received the Academy of Achievement's Golden Plate Award, presented by Awards Council members Justice Amy Coney Barrett and retired justice Anthony Kennedy.